Daisymay55/Daisymay55.github.io/as2readme.md

 *How to run the application*

-- Download and save the required files, then open Earthquakemap.py
+- Download and save the required files, then open Earthquakemap.py in a python program
+- Edit any code as required - some options are currently turned off to reduce the amount of map furniture, these can be turned back on
+- To view the map, press run and the map file will save to the folder you are working in.
+- Open the file which will load in a web browser to view the map output and toggle the layers on/off and using the editing functions as required.

 *Licences*